samplchallenges/SAMPL7/physical_property/pKa/pKa_challenge_instructions.md

 - If you have evaluated additional microstates, we ask that you include the same information as the other challenge molecules, but include the SMILES string in your submission and send us a `.mol2` file of the microstate with explicit hydrogens and correct bond orders.
 See [`example_submission_file/pKa-DanielleBergazinExampleFile-1.csv`](example_submission_file/pKa-DanielleBergazinExampleFile-1.csv) for an example.

-- You may report only 1 difference in free energy value for each molecule per method.
+- You may report only 1 relative free energy value for each microstate per method.

 - It is mandatory to submit predictions for all 22 molecules.
 Incomplete submissions will not be accepted.